-A campaign proposition with a “shelf life”.
-It gives you the opportunity to plan campaigns that are pending (see Offers and options).
+A campaign proposition with a “shelf life.”
+It allows you to plan campaigns that are pending (see Offers and options).

 Used to avoid discrepancies in reporting with third-party ad servers.
 If the percentage is set at 2%, the campaign will deliver 2% more than the initial booked volume (see System-wide over-delivery).

 The information Adhese collects together with the action.
-Parameters offer a greater insight as to who is doing what and where, and how these actions are occurring.
+Parameters offer a greater insight into who is doing what and where and how these actions are occurring.

-The means by which a publisher disseminates its content to its audience, such as a website, newsletter, or application.
+How a publisher disseminates its content to its audiences, such as a website, newsletter, or application.

 A combination of a location and a format.